nats-io/spring-nats/README.md

 ### Request-Reply <a name="reqreply"></a>

 The binder uses message header propagation to support NATS-style request-reply.
 The reply-to subject is passed as a header when a message is received.
 That reply to header is used as the outgoing subject if it is present when a message is sent.
 This system by-passes the configured producer destination.

+### Partitions <a name="partition"></a>

+NATS does not use the concept of partitions.
+The binder supports the API for partitions as far as required, but no underlying messaging is associated with that change beyond the name of the destination.

 ## Configuration <a name="configure"></a>